alpersonalwebsite/react/5-Controlled-Components.md

 We talked about inputs (text, radio, checkbox), selects, textareas...
 But what about `input type="file"`...?
 Well, since there is not another way than the own user selecting the file and interacting with the File API, the value that this element holds is "read-only" (as props) and the component uncontrolled.

+You will find some tutorials explaining the agnostic benefits (cases like when you are using multiple frameworks and libraries) of turning all elements into uncontrolled components.
+However, remember that this goes against React nature: taking as "Source of Truth" the DOM node instead of a particular state tied to the element.